Progressive supranuclear palsy: Treatment

 Chemical structure of levodopa (L-DOPA), a precursor to dopamine used in the treatment of Parkinsonian disorders, including PSP-RS.
 Levodopa crosses the blood–brain barrier and is converted to dopamine in the brain, temporarily alleviating motor symptoms.

-Management is only supportive as a cure for PSP is unknown.
+Management is only supportive because there is currently no known cure for PSP.
 PSP cases are often split into two subgroups, PSP-RS and PSP-P, where a short-term response to levodopa can be obtained.
 Dyskinesia is an occasional but rare complication of treatment.
 Other variants have been described.
 Botox can be used to treat neck dystonia and blepharospasm, but this can aggravate dysphagia.

 Two studies have suggested that rivastigmine may help with cognitive aspects, but the authors of both studies have suggested that larger studies are needed.
 There is some evidence from small-scale studies that the hypnotic zolpidem may improve motor function and eye movements.

 Current clinical trials focus on disease modifying treatments but there are currently no FDA approved disease modifying treatments for PSP-RS.
 Recent trials have focused on therapies targeting the 4R tau accumulation in the brain of those with PSP-RS.
 These therapies include microtubule-stabilizing agents, tau gain-of-function therapies, and monoclonal antibodies.
 These therapies are currently being tested in clinical trials.